Israel 'wide-scale strikes' hit Iranian, Syrian targets near Damascus | DW | 20.11.2019

 Israel has said it attacked Iranian and Syrian military targets near Damascus in retaliation to Syrian rockets fired towards Israel the day before.
 Syria's air defenses were able to destroy most of Israel's missiles.

-Israel carried out "wide-scale strikes" on dozens of Iranian and Syrian military targets near Damascus in what it said was a counterattack for the previous day's rockets, the Israeli Defense Forces announced on Wednesday.
+Israel carried out "wide-scale strikes" on dozens of Iranian and Syrian military targets near Damascus in what it said was a counterattack for the previous day's rockets on the Israeli-controlled Golan Heights, the Israeli Defense Forces announced on Wednesday.

 "Warplanes raided dozens of military targets belonging to the Iranian Quds Force and the Syrian Army inside Syrian territory, including surface-to-air missiles, headquarters, weapons depots and military bases, in response to yesterday's rocket fire from Syria towards Israel," Israeli military spokesman Lieutenant-Colonel Avichay Adraee said on Twitter.